 PROVOSTIAL FUND FOR THE ARTS AND HUMANITIES

-We are pleased to announce that the Provost’s Office will continue to make Provostial Funds available for initiatives in the Arts and Humanities by giving us $150,000 for the 2016-17 academic year.
+We are pleased to announce that the Provost’s Office will continue to make Provostial Funds available for initiatives in the Arts and Humanities.
 The updated application guidelines are below.

 This fund is intended to support creative, innovative initiatives in the arts and humanities, for projects led by members of the faculty within the Faculty of Arts and Sciences and/or other schools.
 Proposals might include (but are by no means limited to) performances, master classes, conferences, workshops, seminars and visits by outsiders (although not simply lectures).
 They may (but need not) involve collaborations across departments and divisions of the FAS and the University as well as with colleagues beyond the University.
 In the same spirit, they may (but need not) be interdisciplinary or cross-cultural in character.
 Although a direct tie-in with the curriculum is not an absolute requirement, proposals that have a clear connection to the curriculum -- to existing courses, new courses, or pedagogical activities more broadly construed -- will be favored.

 The committee for the Provostial Fund for the Arts and Humanities consists of faculty from various departments in the Arts and Humanities, and is chaired by Professor Stephanie Sandler of the Department of Slavic Languages and Literatures.

 Applications for the following spring semester (and beyond) are due Friday, September 29, 2017.
 Applications for the following fall semester (and beyond) are due Friday, February 23, 2018.